akamensky/argparse/examples/README.md

 #Examples:
-* print - take a string and print it to stdout
+* print - Take a string and print it to stdout
+* commands - Basic example of using commands
+* commands-advanced - Advanced usage of commands with sub-commands and argument scoping